edelkas/inne/README.md

 - Every 1st of the month a new Column of the Month is published.
 - The highscoring report is published **daily** in the `#highscores` channel, right after the new lotd.
 This summarizes information about the highscoring activity in the past 24h and in the past week.
 - The userlevel report is published **daily** in the `#userlevels` channel.
 This summarizes highscoring activity (mainly 0ths and points) _in the newest 500 userlevels_.
+- The [N++ category](https://www.twitch.tv/directory/category/n-2015) in Twitch is checked **every minute** for new N++ streams, which are posted automatically in the `#n-content-creation` channel.
+You can also use the `@Voyeur` Discord role to be notified (pinged) of this.

+Some other regular events are omitted here due to their technical nature, such as monitor memory or database status.
+See the [Developer](#for-developers) section for more details.

 ### More advanced options

 Most commands support many additional options.
-For a full reference, check the relevant `help` command, or if documentation is not available yet, ask a member in the server.
+For a full reference, check the relevant `help` command, or if documentation is not yet available, ask a member in the server.
 For instance:

 - In highscoring commands, results can often be filtered by tab (SI, S, SL, SU, ?, !) and type (Level, Episode, Story), in any order.
 Thus, one can ask `how many top5 * ? ! level`, which will return how many level top5's the identified player has in the secret tabs (`? !`) which used to be 0th (`*`).
 - Furthermore, many commands support filtering by mappack, and even playing mode.
 Thus, one can say `ctp sr score si rank`, which will rank players (`rank`) by total score (`score`) in speedrun mode (`sr`) in the intro tab (`si`) of the CTP mappack (`ctp`).